EmasXP/varmkorv/README.md

 I feel like I need to excuse myself for this long example.
 Just to be clear. in this example we have:

-* The `my_app_wrapper` being attached to the application.
+* The `my_app_middlewarer` being attached to the application.
 * The `Food` controller being attached as a sub-controller to `First`
-* The `my_food_controller_wrapper` being attached to the `Food` controller.
+* The `my_food_controller_middleware` being attached to the `Food` controller.

 If we point the browser to `http://localhost:8080/` we will see the following in the terminal:

 ```
-Request: app wrapper
+Request: app middleware
 Hello, first!
-Response: app wrapper
+Response: app middleware
 ```

 And if we point the point the browser to `http://localhost:8080/food` we will see the following in the terminal:

 ```
-Request: app wrapper
+Request: app middleware
-Request: food controller wrapper
+Request: food controller middleware
 Hello, food!
-Response: food controller wrapper
+Response: food controller middleware
-Response: app wrapper
+Response: app middleware
 ```

 There are two things worth noticing here:

-* The wrappers of the `Food` controller are only going to be included if the `Food` controller is used.
+* The middleware of the `Food` controller are only going to be included if the `Food` controller is used.
-* The wrappers of the parents has higher priority than the sub-controller.
-In other words: each sub-controller's wrappers are included _after_ the wrappers its parents' wrappers.
+* The middleware of the parents has higher priority than the sub-controller.
+In other words: each sub-controller's middleware are included _after_ the middleware its parents' middleware.

-All the parent controller's wrappers are going to be included.
+All the parent controller's middleware are going to be included.
 That means that you can for example have an "admin" controller where you limit who has access, and that will be reflected on all of its sub-controllers.

 ## WSGI